 Immigration Policy Updates & Other Resources

-- New!
-Guidelines from Attorney General on Immigration, April 2018 – California Attorney General Xavier Becerra issued new guidance to help California’s public K-12 schools and other local educational agencies develop policies to protect the rights of undocumented students and their families.
+- Guidelines from Attorney General on Immigration, April 2018 – California Attorney General Xavier Becerra issued new guidance to help California’s public K-12 schools and other local educational agencies develop policies to protect the rights of undocumented students and their families.
 The guide is designed to help schools better understand protections that safeguard the privacy of undocumented students and their families, and to serve as a model for local school districts.

 - Immigrant Legal Resource Center’s Red Cards – Red cards help people assert their rights and defend themselves in many situations, such as when ICE agents go to a home or school.
 You can place an order here.